 Shares Subject to the 2019 Plan.
-The aggregate number of shares of Common Stock available for issuance in connection with options and awards granted under the 2019 Plan, as amended, is 4,600,000, subject to customary adjustments for stock splits, stock dividends or similar transactions.
+The aggregate number of shares of Common Stock available for issuance in connection with options and awards granted under the 2019 Plan, as amended, is 4,600,000 plus an annual increase on the first day of each fiscal year for the rest of the term of the Plan in an amount equal to the lesser of (i) 5% of the outstanding shares of common stock of the Company on the last day of the immediately preceding year or (iii) an amount determined by the Board, subject to customary adjustments for stock splits, stock dividends or similar transactions.
 Incentive Stock Options may be granted under the 2019 Plan with respect to all of those shares.
 If any option or stock appreciation right granted under the 2019 Plan terminates without having been exercised in full or if any award is forfeited, or if shares of Common Stock are withheld to cover withholding taxes on options or other awards, the number of shares of Common Stock as to which such option or award was forfeited, or which were withheld, will be available for future grants under the 2019 Plan.
-The maximum aggregate number of shares of Common Stock with respect to one or more awards that may be granted to any employee, director or consultant during any calendar year shall be 2,950,000 and the maximum aggregate amount of cash that may be paid in cash during any calendar year with respect to one or more awards payable in cash shall be \$200,000.
+The maximum aggregate number of shares of Common Stock with respect to one or more awards that may be granted to any employee, director or consultant during any calendar year shall be \$2050,000 and the maximum aggregate amount of cash that may be paid in cash during any calendar year with respect to one or more awards payable in cash shall be \$200,000.

 Terms and Conditions of Options.
 Options granted under the 2019 Plan may be either "incentive stock options" that are intended to meet the requirements of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code") or "nonstatutory stock options" that do not meet the requirements of Section 422 of the Code.
 Incentive stock options may be granted only to employees.
 Each option grant will be evidenced by an award agreement that will specify the terms and conditions as determined by the Board of Directors.
 The Board of Directors will determine the exercise price of options granted under the 2019 Plan.
-The exercise price of stock options may not be less than the fair market value, on the date of grant, per share of our Common Stock issuable upon exercise of the option (or 110% of fair market value in the case of incentive options granted to a ten-percent stockholder).
+The exercise price of stock options may not be less than the fair market value, on the date of grant, per share of our Common Stock issuable upon exercise of the option (or 110% of fair market value in the case of incentive options granted to a ten percent stockholder).